 Key project outputs

 N.A.J.
-Taylor and Stefanie Fishel, Narrative Nuclear Politics.
+Taylor and Stefanie Fishel, Worlding International Relations for the Nuclear Anthropocene.
 Co-authored book under advance contract to Routledge’s Worlding Beyond the West book series, to be delivered in December 2019.
 [Link to book portal]

 N.A.J.
 Taylor and Robert Jacobs (eds.), Reimagining Hiroshima and Nagasaki: Nuclear Humanities in the post-Cold War, Routledge, U.K.: London, 2017.
 [Published in Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, and including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
 [Link to book portal]